futurewei-cloud/chogori-sql/docs/K2PgGateImplementation.md

 ## Interface between PG and PG Gate

-To better understand the PG gate implemenation, we need to understand some context since our implementation is not built from scratch, but is adopted the modified version of PG from YugabyteDB.
+To better understand the PG gate implementation, we need to understand some context since our implementation is not built from scratch, but is adopted the modified version of PG from YugabyteDB.
 We inherited almost all the logic whatever Yugabytedb have modified inside PG.

 ### PG Gate APIs